-Tags: antioxidants, brain, broccoli, memory, nutrition, omega-3, party food, walnuts
+Tags: antioxidants, apple cider vinegar, barley, brain, broccoli, cranberries, memory, nutrition, omega-3, party food, walnuts

 Walnuts slash diabetic risk by a quarter.
 Click pic for more.

-Then too, walnuts help you remember things… like the leafless salad I promised to post in last week’s blog entry.
+Then too, walnuts help you remember things… like the make-ahead party salad in last week’s blog entry I promised to post.
 That’s because of the huge amounts of the rarer fat component omega-3 that walnuts have.
-Remember?
 More

 11 Feb 2014

-Tags: antioxidants, brain, men's health, minerals, nutrition, omega-3, vitamin E, walnuts
+Tags: antioxidants, brain, men's health, minerals, nutrition, nuts, omega-3, vitamin E, walnuts

 Can you spot the walnut hiding among all these other tasty tree nuts?

 But walnuts, stewed,